Isabelle de Beauvau

-Isabelle de Beauvau or Isabeau de Beauvau (around 1436–1475) was a French noblewoman, of the Beauvau family, lady of Champigny and de la Roche-sur-Yon, countess of Vendôme by her marriage.
+Isabelle de Beauvau or Isabeau de Beauvau (around 1436–1475) was a French noblewoman of the Beauvau family, Lady of Champigny and La Roche-sur-Yon and Countess of Vendôme by her marriage to John VIII, Count of Vendôme.

 Early life

 Isabelle was the only child of the marriage between Count Louis de Beauvau (1409-1492) and Marguerite de Chambley, a woman of noble birth from Lorraine.
 Due to the close relationship between her father and René d'Anjou, Isabelle was named after Isabella de Lorraine and occupied an important place at the court of René d'Anjou and was the god-mother of the future Louis XII.

 Isabelle's lineage made her valuable to René of Anjou, who was dealing with a succession crisis over the duchy of Lorraine.
 He was trying to strengthen ties with Lorraine's nobility which is why her name appears with those of her mother and Yolande, Duchess of Lorraine, in a handwritten collection of poems by Alain Chartier offered to Marie de Clèves.
 Other than that not much is known about Isabelle's childhood; her marriage negotiations started before she was eighteen.